croudcare/attr_encrypted_authenticator/README.md

 # AttrEncryptedAuthenticator

-Problem: AttrEncrypted allows to easily handle encryption, yet when working with ActiveRecord we lose the convenience of type casting and have to validate by hand.
-This gem tries to keep that responsability in the model.
+Problem: AttrEncrypted allows to easily handle encryption, but models with encrypted attributes lose the capability to automatically set attributes to the correct type, which is something useful when working, for example, with ActiveRecord and models initialized by form submition.
+This gem tries to restore that functionality.

 Please note that even though this gem works with AttrEncrypted it doesn't depend on it, so you'll still need to install AttrEncrypted.